 An application to draw any graph in a 3D virtual space, and with everything fully defined in text.
-A graph is a 3D object in space, having a position and a direction of orientation.
+A graph is a 3D object having a position in space and a direction of orientation.
 It is viewed through a virtual camera which is yet another object in space.
-Everything about an object is defined in a single block of text, using variables and functions defined in the Rhyscitlema Function Expression Text (RFET) language.
+An object is fully defined in a single block of text, using variables and functions defined in the Rhyscitlema Function Expression Text (RFET) language.
 Multiple objects can be defined collectively, in a block of text called Rhyscitlema Objects Definition Text (RODT).
 The text parsing method is based on the expression parsing algorithm.
 Developed in April 2013 - last major improvement in April 2017.

 An application to evaluate expressions expressed in the Rhyscitlema Function Expression Text (RFET) language.
 RFET enables the representation of mathematical expressions in plain text in simple and effective ways.
 Instead of only thinking of a single-value, vector or matrix, the fully general value-structure is used: an example is (1,(2,3,4),5).
 RFET enables evaluating simple expressions such as 1+1, to evaluating advanced expressions such as 2*f(3); f(x)=4x, to evaluating highly complex expressions in an Object-Oriented Programming model (using inheritance and encapsulation).
 Developed in April 2014 - last major improvement in April 2017.